Everyone struggles with motivation occasionally.

 So I encourage you to find a trusted friend who’s willing to meet with your child periodically to mentor him or her.
 (I also offer this mentoring/coaching program.)

 In this article, you’ve learned the 12 common reasons why children and teenagers seem lazy or unmotivated.

-Depending on the situation, there may be several factors at play.
+Depending on the situation, there may be several factors involved.

 As such, helping your children regain their motivation will likely require a multi-pronged approach.